 The library staff have created a menu of online information literacy modules that highlight the research skills needed to be successful during the first two years of college.
 These workshops may be required by individual course instructors.
 Students should check their syllabi at the start of the semester to determine which modules are required in each course.
 If you do not need to complete any of the modules this semester you can ignore the classroom.

 If you would like more information about information literacy or Wayne College's information literacy program, visit the Information Literacy Guide.

 If you have any questions regarding this course contact Maureen Lerch during normal office hours.
 You can expect a response within 24 hours, Monday through Friday.
 If you need immediate assistance and Maureen is out of the office, try contacting the Library information desk: (330) 684-8789 or email@example.com.
 Chat and SMS text services are also available during normal Library hours of operation.

 If you are not enrolled in the Library’s current online classroom in Brightspace, contact Maureen Lerch at (330) 684-8951 or firstname.lastname@example.org immediately.
 If Maureen is out of the office contact the Library Information Desk at (330) 684-8789 or email@example.com. *Zip Support or Wayne College Technical Support Services will not be able to add you to the Library’s classroom.

 If you have technical Brightspace questions, please contact Zip Support at (330-972-6888) or email to firstname.lastname@example.org.

 The Zip Support Help Desk website may have the information you need.

-There are twelve information literacy modules that you may complete outside of class on your own time.
-Each information literacy module will include the following materials:
+There are twelve information literacy modules that you will complete outside of class on your own time.
+Each information literacy module includes the following materials:

 What is Information Literacy?